 We saw Bluetooth complaints on the Galaxy Note 8 and even the S9.
 This is actually a bigger issue with Android overall, and Google reportedly fixed everything in Android 8.1 Oreo.
-Note 9 is on Android 8.1 Oreo, so users shouldn’t experience any major Bluetooth problems.
-Meaning your issue is likely the accessory, like your car stereo.
+Your Note 9 runs Android 10, so users shouldn’t experience any major Bluetooth problems.
+Meaning your issue is likely the accessory or car stereo.

 A few early reports claim the Galaxy Note 9 doesn’t see certain devices, or if it does, it won’t connect.
 My Bluetooth keeps cutting out during music playback, too.
 Similar problems surfaced for the Galaxy Note 8 but Samsung fixed them with software updates.
 If you’re experiencing problems try reconnecting to your Bluetooth devices or drop a comment at the official Samsung product support page.

 Users can also head to Settings > Apps > and find “Bluetooth” and clear the cache.
 This will erase all pairings, which fixed my problems.
 Again, SmartSwitch transferred all my BT devices, so I deleted them all and started over.
 It’s worth mentioning that the Note 9 has Bluetooth 5.0 so it works over 120ft away, instead of 20-30 ft like older phones.
-Samsung improved BT stability with the September security patch update, and again in February and June 2019.
+Samsung improved BT stability with the September security patch update, and again in February and June and even October of 2019.

 How to Fix Galaxy Note 9 App Drawer Button Missing